 - Add vanilla extract and blend 30 seconds.
 Reduce speed and add eggs, one at a time, blending in until just combined.

-- Alternating between flour mixture and milk, add to mixer and blend until just combined.
+- Alternating between the flour mixture and milk, add to mixer and blend until just combined.

-- Blend in peach just until it's incorporated into the batter.
+- Blend in the diced peach just until it's incorporated into the batter.

-- Distribute mixture among prepared muffin liners and top each muffin with a little sprinkling of oats (optional).
+- Distribute mixture among prepared muffin liners and top each muffin with a little sprinkling of oats.

-- Bake for 18 minutes or until a toothpick inserted in the centre of the muffins comes out clean.
+- Bake for 18 minutes or until a wooden toothpick or cake tester inserted in the centre of the muffins comes out clean.

 - Allow the muffins to cool for about 10 minutes in the pan before removing to further cool on a cooling rack.
 Enjoy!